CTXz/STM8S103F3-Examples/blink_button/README.md

-# Template Project
+# Blink Button

-The following project is a template project to quickly get started with STM8S103F3 development in platformio.
+The following project controlls the builtin LED with a button.
+The button must be connected to PD3 and GND.
-To get started, simply uncomment the necessary module headers in the `.pio/libdeps/STM8S103F3/include/stm8s.h` file.
+PD3 is configured as input and the button is pulled up.